nickazg/TheConstruct/README.md

 Every funding stage subsequently will liquidate all funds evenly as they are essentially a perentage share.
 However early investors generally will still maintain a higher share percentage, as each subsequent funding stage will have a reduced investor influence rate set.

-*All milestones have to predetermined before investor contribution, any unforseen milestones require a 51% consensus.*
+*All milestones have to predetermined before investor contribution, any unforseen milestones require a 51% consensus approval.*

-**For example:**
+### **Example Milestone Roadmap:**

 <p align="center">
   <img